lizm33han/legionnaires-ues-2026/README.md

 Practice outbreak investigation project tracking the July 2026 Legionnaires' disease cluster on Manhattan's Upper East Side (ZIP codes 10028, 10128, 10075).
-Built to practice applied R data analysis and reproducible reporting workflows — this is a **practice project**, published as a live snapshot and intended to be revisited in a few weeks once the outbreak resolves and more complete data may be available.
+Built to practice applied R data analysis and reproducible reporting workflows.
+This is a **practice project**, published as a live snapshot and intended to be revisited in a few weeks once the outbreak resolves and more complete data may be available.